StefanEJonsson/osiris/README.md

 1. Download osiris.jar
 1. Add osiris.jar to your libraryDependencies (how you do this depends on which IDE/build tool you are using)

 A simple example of how the API is used can be found in examples/SineRecognizer.scala.
-It contains a simple neural network that is trained to distinguish between sinewaves with random phase and completely random data.
+It contains a simple neural network that is trained to distinguish between sine waves with random phase and completely random data.

 ## Tutorial